David-OConnor/stm32-hal/README.md

 }
 ```

-The library is influenced by the `stm32fyxx` HALs, and a number of the modules here are modified
+The library is influenced by the `stm32fyxx` HALs, and several of the modules here are modified
 versions of those.
 There are some areas where design philosophy is different.
 For example: GPIO
 type-checking, level-of-abstraction from registers/PAC, role of EH traits in the API,
 feature parity among STM32 families, and clock config.